abemusic/k8s-pi/README.md

 ### Install k3s

-NOTE: This is not meant to be a k3s cluster in HA mode.
+> :warning: This is not meant to be a k3s cluster in HA mode.
 For more information on how to do this, please see their docs: https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/

 I used `k3sup` to do all the heavy lifting for me.
 Pay special attention to the arguments provided to the command and adjust as necessary.
 Also, note that I have intentionally disabled both the `servicelb` and `traefik` services that `k3sup` wants to install by default.
 I will install and configure such things later to have more control over DNS and ingress.